|

 it would be nice to seamlessly switch between the Nord's internal sounds and the rack piano sounds without having

-The Event processor accomplishes both of these tasks for me.
+The Event Processor accomplishes all of these tasks for me.
 In my case, the internal

 is activated internally, and the Nord sends out program change #3.
 The Event Filter is set up so that it filters out